AtzeDeVries/jobernetes/README.md

 ### Recent changes
 * Less verbose logging, so setting `refresh_time` to a low number does not mess up your logging
 * Added abbility to set maximum parralel jobs.
+* Made a more secure way to check if job is finished

 ### Config options
 Currently the options are limited.
 You can config a job in the `jobernetes_config` section